How To Tune A Guitar For Beginners: Master Your Strings Like a Pro in No Time!

-So, you want to start off on the right foot.
-For beginners, the standard tuning at 440hz is your home base, the center of the tuning universe for most music you’ll be playing.
+You want to start off on the right foot.
+Starting with the standard tuning at (440hz) is your home base, the center of the tuning universe for most music you’ll be playing.

-Here‘s my well-worn Boss tuning pedal next to my Dunlop cry baby(Hendrix fanatic)!
-This tuning device is the very first pedal in the chain on my pedalboard.
+Here‘s my well-worn out Boss tuning pedal next to my Dunlop cry baby(Hendrix fanatic)!
+The tuning pedal should always be the first in the chain on a musician’s pedalboard to ensure pitch accuracy.
 Remember, always be in tune!

 Boss tuning pedal on pedalboard

 There are tuners you can clip right onto your headstock, sleek tuning pedals for the stage performer(see above pic), even classic tuning forks if you’re feeling a bit RETRO.
-Meanwhile, tuning apps are a pinch-free alternative that let you take advantage of the technology right in your pocket.
-See pic ⤵️
+Meanwhile, tuning apps are an alternative that let you take advantage of the technology right in your pocket.
+Check your favorite app store for an easy guitar tuning solution.

 guitar tuning app picture

-Consistently tuning your guitar will do wonders for your playing.
+Consistently keeping your guitar in tune will do wonders for your playing.
 Not only will your music sound better, but it’ll also train your ears.
 You’ll start to naturally know when a string is out of whack, which is an essential skill for any musician.

 Sometimes, things go a bit sideways, and your guitar just won’t stay in tune.
 Don’t worry too much about it.
 It happens to the best of us.
 There can be several reasons – from new strings stretching out, to a change in the weather affecting the wood of your guitar.